MigueelS/sensinginmotion/README.md

 ```

 ##### Main configuration
 If you followed the complete system schematic, there is any type of pin configuration.
-If you want to change the pins used, there are several #define directives you can change on project.ino:
+If you want to change the pins used, there are several #define directives you can change/comment on project.ino:

 ```cpp
 /* Temperature and humidity sensor configuration */